 Provide a Clearinghouse for Population Data

-Annual population data for coho salmon, Chinook salmon, and steelhead are presented for our monitored salmon watersheds to provide Californians with a better understanding of how many fish return to rivers and creeks each year.
+Annual population data for coho salmon, Chinook salmon, and steelhead are presented for 55 monitored salmon watersheds to provide Californians with a better understanding of how many fish return to rivers and creeks each year.
 Population trends can help decision makers, resource agencies, watershed groups and communities better understand where salmon and steelhead are thriving or declining.

 Monitoring is an essential part of understanding the effectiveness of restoration efforts and evaluating trends in the recovery of salmon and steelhead in coastal California watersheds.
 Currently, there is no comprehensive monitoring program in coastal California.
 We aim to encourage implementation and funding of the California Coastal Salmonid Monitoring Program to comprehensively track the status, trends and recovery of populations.